 “Office Christmas Party” is one of the only songs about the time-honored tradition of regrettably hooking up at the office party.
-Sadly, Los Abandoned were a one-and-done band — they broke up shortly after the release of their underrated debut album Mix Tape.
-Had they stuck around, who knows what other traditions Los Abandoned would write about…
+Sadly, Los Abandoned were a one-and-done band — they broke up shortly after the release of their underrated debut album, Mix Tape.
+Had they stuck around, who knows what other traditions Los Abandoned would have written about.

 7. “Homo Christmas” by Pansy Division

 The legendary queercore band Pansy Division of course had something to say about Christmas.
 “Homo Christmas” is a catchy, bouncy powerpop song about getting plowed for the holidays — and we’re not talkin’ snow.
-Unlike other Christmas songs about sexy times, doesn’t beat around the bush — delightfully explicit lyrics like “You’ll probably get sweaters/Underwear and socks/But what you’d really like for Christmas/Is a nice hard cock” really get to the heart of what the season’s all about.
+Unlike other Christmas songs about sexy times, this one doesn’t beat around the bush, with delightfully explicit lyrics like “You’ll probably get sweaters / Underwear and socks / But what you’d really like for Christmas / Is a nice hard cock.”
+This track really gets to the heart of what the season’s all about.

 8. “Merry Christmas (I Don’t Want to Fight Tonight)” by Asobi Seksu